Skip to main content

 Social Science Division, Seaver College

 Dr. Cindy Miller-Perrin is a clinical psychologist and distinguished professor of psychology at Pepperdine University.
-Dr. Miller-Perrin enjoys teaching introductory psychology, developmental psychology, child clinical psychology, advanced research seminar, and positive psychology.
+Dr. Miller-Perrin enjoys teaching introductory psychology, developmental psychology, child clinical psychology, and positive psychology.
 Dr. Miller-Perrin has authored a number of books and numerous journal articles covering a range of topics, including child maltreatment, family violence, interventions to reduce physical punishment of children, positive psychology, vocation and life purpose, and faith development in college students.
-She is a HUGE fan of Pepperdine’s international programs because of their life changing impact on students.
-This will be her 10th time serving as visiting faculty having served previously three times in Florence, twice in Heidelberg, twice in Buenos Aires, and once in the East Africa program.
-She is married to Robin Perrin, a sociology professor here at Pepperdine, and they enjoy travelling, hiking, camping, and backpacking.
+She and her husband, Robin Perrin, who is a Sociology professor at Pepperdine, are HUGE fans of Pepperdine’s international programs because of their life changing impact on students.
+They experienced the power of Pepperdine's international programs themselves - in Heidelberg - as Pepperdine undergraduates.
+This will be their 10th time serving as visiting faculty, having previously served three times each in both Florence and Buenos Aires, twice in Heidelberg, and once in the East Africa program.
+They are looking forward to serving in London, one of the most exciting cities in the world, because of its history, culture, and energy.
+In addition to travelling and exploring new places, she and her husband enjoy hiking, camping, and backpacking.